urbantreelion/ece350-lab-manual/_lab3/FM-receiver-USRP.md

 - Review the theory of [dynamic range](data/DynamicRange.pdf).
 These notes will also be useful for subsequent sections on dynamic range with IQ signals and on noise figure.

-- Tune the USRP to an FM broadcast station of your choice (some options are 99.3 MHz, 101.5 MHz and 102.5 MHz)
+- Tune the USRP to the FM broadcast station at 101.5 MHz.

 - Increase the RF gain from 7 dB until you hear a second radio station at the same time, or instead of the original station.